-Osteoarthritis is the wear and tear that occurs in joints.
-It’s sometimes called arthrosis or osteoarthrosis or degenerative joint disease.
+In theory arthritic pain is caused by the wear and tear that occurs in joints.
+It’s sometimes called arthrosis or osteoarthrosis, or degenerative joint disease.
 In the spine the degenerative process is called spondylosis.

 Osteoarthritis happens over time and is a natural process.
 It occurs as we get older, but can also happen after injuries to your joints.
 The process of osteoarthritis starts as the cartilage on the ends of the bones becomes rough and thin.
 The bone beneath the cartilage thickens, sometimes making little bony spurs called osteophytes.
 You might also get thickening in the fluids of the joint, causing a joint to swell.
 This will also make the joint feel stiffer.